-The bit shift approach splits the variable in half in each layer.
-Because the division is binary, it is accomplished by shifting by one bit the binary bit representation of the variable value.
-The first layer divides $x$ into two ranges $0$--$15$ and $16$--$31$.
+To begin setting up the grid layers, the first layer divides $x_a$ into two ranges $0$--$15$ and $16$--$31$, as seen in figure \ref{fig:bsbe_algo}.
 Likewise, the second layer subdivides the two ranges into two further bins.
 The divisions start to get interesting with the third layer, where the bins are subdivided \emph{except} for the first bin.
 That is because the bin thresholds from training do not contain a division in the first bin of layer $\ell=3$.
-This process continues until $\ell=L$, depending on the user's input.
+This process continues until $\ell=L-1$, depending on the user's specifications.
 The arrows are meant to indicate that the binary boundaries will not be as exact as the boundaries from floating point precision from the training.
 We call the process of splitting each layer as ``gridification.''
 Since we repeat the process for each layer, we call it recursive gridification, but we note that it is recursive only on the software side of \fwX, not the firmware side.
 In the firmware representation the method employs combinatoric logic without recursion.
 The gridification process creates a binary tree for each variable with cuts defined by powers of two.

 Binning by look up uses a set of thresholds that were introduced and discussed in the text.
 The benefit of this approach, compared to by bit shift discussed above, is that it is less focused on the numbers of bits used for the input variables and the cut thresholds.
 This gives more flexibility for the user at the cost of of latency.